 One of the main advantages of decision trees is that it is straightforward to see how any individual prediction is made.
 You can trace the decision path for any predicted sample through the series of "if then" rules used to make a prediction and know exactly how it came to have that prediction.
 By contrast, imagine that you have a random forest consisting of 1,000 trees.
-This would mean there are 1,000 sets of rules like this, which are much harder to communicate to human beings than 1 set of rules!
+This would mean there are 1,000 sets of rules like this, which are much harder to communicate to human beings than one set of rules!

 That being said, there are various methods that can be used to understand how random forests make predictions.
-There are advanced techniques for understanding how individual predictions are made, that are the subject of recent academic research and are beyond the scope of this book.
-However, a simple way to interpret the way a random forest works, that is available in scikit-learn, is to observe the feature importance.
-The feature importance of a random forest are a measure of how useful each of the features were when growing the trees in the forest.
-This usefulness is measured by using a combination of the fraction of training samples that were split using that feature, and the decrease in node impurity that resulted.
+A simple way to interpret how a random forest works, that is available in scikit-learn, is to observe the feature importances.
+Feature importances of a random forest are a measure of how useful each of the features was when growing the trees in the forest.
+This usefulness is measured by a combination of the fraction of training samples that were split using each feature, and the decrease in node impurity that resulted.

-Because of the feature importance calculation, which can be used to rank features by how useful they are to the random forest model, random forests can also be used for feature selection.
+Because of the feature importance calculation, which can be used to rank features by how impactful they are within the random forest model, random forests can also be used for feature selection.

 Exercise 21: Fitting a Random Forest